Campus Center 2nd Floor

 Other required core courses:

-ENVI 280 Environmental Classics (take in second year)
+ENVI 280 Environmental Classics (most often taken in second year)

 In addition, ES majors are required to take (sometime during their four years) a natural science course, a social science course, and a humanities course with an environmental focus, chosen from an approved list or with prior approval of the department chair.

-Finally, to assure depth as well as breadth, ES majors are required to complete a seven-course focus in an approved department or interdisciplinary emphasis (one of these courses is a methods course).
+Finally, to assure depth as well as breadth, ES majors are required to complete a seven-course emphasis in an approved department or interdisciplinary emphasis (one of these courses is a methods course).
 Pre-approved departments are anthropology, biology, chemistry, economics, educational studies, geography, geology, history, mathematics and computer science, philosophy, physics, political science and religious studies.
-Pre-approved interdisciplinary emphases include climate science and policy, community and global health, environmental economics and policy, environmental justice, environmental science, environmental thoughts and values and international environment and development.
+Pre-approved interdisciplinary emphases include climate science and policy, community and global health, environmental economics and policy, environmental justice, environmental science, food systems and international environment and development.

 Requirements for the minor: